entitysport/slate/source/index.html.md

 all   |  All Rounder
 WK    |  Wicketkeeper
-cap   |  Captain of playing XI bench |  Player is not selected in Playing XI and benched
+cap   |  Captain of playing XI wkcap |  wicketkeeper and captain squad |  Player is not selected in Playing XI and benched

 ## International Team Id